cortexproject/cortex/docs/guides/ingesters-with-wal.md

 ### Scale up

 Scaling up is same as what you would do without WAL or statefulsets.
-Add 1 ingester at a time.
+Nothing to change here.

 ### Scale down